jspm/jspm-resolve/resolver-spec.md

 The jspm resolver relies on the ability to know whether a given module path should be treated as a jspm module or a NodeJS module in order to provide full compatibility.

-This detection is based on detecting a `jspm.json` jspm configuration as indicating a jspm package boundary, and a `node_modules` folder as indicating a NodeJS package boundary.
-The jspm package boundary then extends from the `jspm.json` configuration file folder through all subfolders, stopping at any `node_modules` subfolders.
+This detection is based on detecting both a `package.json` and a `jspm.json` jspm configuration as indicating a jspm package boundary, and a `node_modules` folder as indicating a NodeJS package boundary.
+The jspm package boundary then extends from the `package.json` configuration file folder through all subfolders, stopping at any `node_modules` subfolders.
 When a nested jspm configuration is found, the nested configuration take precedence over the lower-level configuration, only if the nested jspm boundary `package.json` file folder path does not exactly correspond to a package path of the parent project.
-Modules without any `jspm.json` in all their parent folder paths are treated as NodeJS modules.
+Modules without a `jspm.json` and `package.json` combination in all their parent folder paths are treated as NodeJS modules.

 ### jspm Config File